Solidgate logo in black and white.

 The charges imposed by SWIFT are typically paid by the financial institutions that utilize its services.
 These charges are incurred by the sender or receiver of SWIFT messages, depending on the specific transaction.
 Financial institutions pass on these costs to their customers or account holders as part of their overall transactional fees or service charges.

 To get paid with SWIFT, provide your payor with your bank account details, including your bank’s SWIFT code and your International Bank Account Number (IBAN).
-The payor will initiate a SWIFT payment from their bank, which will be transmitted securely through the SWIFT network to your bank account, ensuring the funds are deposited into your account.
+The payor will initiate a SWIFT payment from their bank.
+It will be transmitted securely through the SWIFT network to your bank account, ensuring the funds are deposited into your account.